silexphp/Silex/doc/providers/asset.rst

 .. note::

-    The Symfony Asset Component comes with the "fat" Silex archive but not with the regular one.
-If you are using Composer, add it as a dependency:
+    Add the Symfony Asset Component as a dependency:

     .. code-block:: bash